Vienna

 The story of the earlier Jewish community is a short walk away at the Jewish Museum Judenplatz.
 The square was once the centre of a thriving medieval Jewish community (12-15th century), one of the most important in Europe.

-Judenplatz is also the location of the Schoa memorial, designed by Rachel Whiteread and unveiled in 2000.
+Judenplatz is also the location of the Holocaust/Shoah Memorial, designed by Rachel Whiteread and unveiled in 2000.

-The tour visits both museums, the Schoa memorial and can be extended to include the memorial wall and other nearby locations connected with Vienna's Jewish history.
+The tour visits both museums, the Holocaust/Shoah Memorial and can be extended to include the memorial wall and other nearby locations connected with Vienna's Jewish history.

 Top